taoshidev/proprietary-trading-network/docs/how_to_compete_on_ptn_using_tradingview_signals.md

    **Note:** If you are familiar with the command line, you can install PTN through your terminal or by launching a Droplet Console.

 4. After installation, you'll want to **Run a Signals Server** and test that your miner can receive signals by sending a **Sample Signal**.
-5. Now that your miner is ready to receive signals, you can send **Trading View signals** to your server using your server's endpoint and custom API key.
+5. Now that your miner is ready to receive signals, you can send **TradingView signals** to your server using your server's endpoint and custom API key.

 Need more?
 Check below for more in-depth steps.